nikita0x01/Daily-Dev-Log/README.md

 Continued developing the Next.js project while deepening my understanding of Redux.
 Today, I explored how to manage global state efficiently using Redux Toolkit and worked on connecting it with different components in the project for better data flow and scalability.

+## Day 6

+Worked on the Place Order feature in the Next.js project while deepening my understanding of Redux Toolkit for efficient global state management and smooth data flow across components.